mebeim/aoc/2022/README.md

 lists for this purpose.
 A [`defaultdict`][py-collections-defaultdict] comes in handy as usual in these cases, so that we don't have to check whether a key is already present or not.
-The lines of input are a bit annoying to parse, but if we simply [`.split()`][py-str-split] each on whitespace one we'll notice that the second field contains the name of a valve, and the fifth contains its "pressure released per minute".
+The lines of input are a bit annoying to parse, but if we simply [`.split()`][py-str-split] each one on whitespace one we'll notice that the second field contains the name of a valve, and the fifth contains its "pressure released per minute".
 Fields from the 10th onwards contain other valves connected to the first one: we can use [`map()`][py-builtin-map] with a [`lambda`][py-lambda] to easily extract those by [`.strip()`][py-str-strip]ping